 Drain Oil – Tilt the engine towards the oil drain and release the bung.
 After drain, refit the bung and clean thoroughly and check for leaks after oil fill.

 Diagnosing is simple, right?
 Did the smoke coincide with tilting your snowblower over?
 It’s very tempting to just tilt the snowblower over on its side to run some maintenance or clear snow.
 However, doing so risks oil entering the cylinder through the carburetor.

-These engines are designed to remain upright, or at least not dumped on their side, allowing them to tilt carburetor side down, allows oil to enter the carburetor.
+These engines are designed to remain upright, or at least not dumped on their side, allowing them to tilt the carburetor side down, allowing oil to enter the carburetor.
 On startup, the oil is sucked into the motor together with the gas.
-The gas burns clean but the oil produces white smoke.
+The gas burns clean, but the oil produces white smoke.

 How to fix the smoke: In this case, no real action is needed.
-Do however check and adjust oil level if needed, before starting the engine and allowing it to idle until the smoke clears.
+Do, however, check and adjust the oil level, if needed, before starting the engine and allowing it to idle until the smoke clears.
 It may take 5 minutes or so, but the smoke will clear.

 3 Leaking Carburetor Float Valve